On this page

 What is it?

 This collection of Ansible modules enables workflows for interacting with the Equinix Digital Infrastructure APIs.
 We have modules for managing Equinix Metal devices, elastic IPs, and projects, as well as the related Shared Fabric Connection VCs, VRF, and Metal Gateway.
-Additional modules help you gather info about your Equinix Metal infrastructure to use in your playbooks.
+Additional modules allow you to gather info about your Equinix Metal infrastructure to use in your playbooks.

 Why do we love it?

-• Best of Both Worlds: Excels in configuration management while still able to deploy infrastructure as code by itself or be used with Terraform
+- Best of Both Worlds: Excels in configuration management while still able to deploy infrastructure as code by itself or be used with Terraform

-• Low Barrier to Entry: Uses simple YAML, no new language to learn before jumping in
+- Low Barrier to Entry: Uses simple YAML, no new language to learn before jumping in

-• Extensible: Leverages the powerful Equinix Metal API with growth plans to include dedicated connections and other requested items as needed for your playbooks
+- Extensible: Leverages the powerful Equinix Metal API with growth plans to include dedicated connections and other requested items as needed for your playbooks

-• Mature: Well-established forum community and use-cases
+- Mature: Well-established forum community and use-cases

-• Cloud-Agnostic: As home to major cloud on-ramps, and an encourager of multi-cloud this a pre-requisite!
+- Cloud-Agnostic: As home to major cloud on-ramps, and an encourager of multi-cloud this a pre-requisite!

-• More Cost, Time, Security Savings: Ansible is masterless and agentless like Terraform, which means no excess infrastructure costs, no software management updates, and less exposed ports that need configuring for authentication.
+- More Cost, Time, Security Savings: Ansible is masterless and agentless like Terraform, which means no excess infrastructure costs, no software management updates, and less exposed ports that need configuring for authentication.

-• Simplify complex tasks: The broad module coverage enables repeatable deploy for complex use-cases, for example, BGP discovery of private IP pools over Metal VLANS
+- Simplify complex tasks: The broad module coverage enables repeatable deploy for complex use-cases, for example, BGP discovery of private IP pools over Metal VLANS

 How do you use it?